 Another parameter for measuring the quality of indoor air is the number of air changes every hour.
 The recommended number of air changes every hour is between four and six.
 Manufacturers usually specify the core specifications that determine the efficiency of air filters.

-Air filters from LifeSupplyUSA should be replaced every six months.
+Air filters from LifeSupplyUSA should be replaced every three to four months if it's a carbon filter, and six to twelve months if it's HEPA-rated.
 Manufacturers typically highlight maintenance and replacement instructions and guides.

 It is vital to state using air filters is just one of the numerous measures of preventing the virus's spread.
 If proper preventive measures are taken, the infective particles will not enter homes and other indoor spaces in the first place.
 Air filters from LifeSupplyUSA become particularly necessary when there is a high chance of viral particles being in an area.
 Please note that while air filters can help remove indoor air quality, they are not exactly a magic bullet that eliminates COVID 19.